molily/molily.de/_posts/2017-12-21-robust-javascript.md

 A certain class of JavaScript bugs only occurs when the code runs on the target website in a real browser.
 These bugs are not caught by unit and integration tests running in a cleanroom environment that bears little resemblance to the production environment.

-JavaScript is error-prone because it depends on several other front-end technologies.
+JavaScript is error-prone because it depends on other front-end and back-end technologies.
 A script typically reads and changes the HTML DOM, changes CSS styles, makes HTTP requests and controls media.
 So when the script runs in production, it needs to work together with the HTML, CSS, other JavaScript code, server APIs and media content.

 We need an automated test that checks the website as a whole.
 This is called <dfn>acceptance testing</dfn> or <dfn>end-to-end testing</dfn> in the web context.